An Introduction to Cystic Fibrosis

 - Sex organs.

 In the United States, cystic fibrosis is a common genetic disease that mainly affects Caucasians (whites).
-Cystic fibrosis also affects other ethnic groups, but this is much less common.
+It also affects other ethnic groups, but this is much less common.

 Cystic fibrosis occurs in: